maildev/maildev/docs/api.md

 ## Use Maildev as a middleware

-We can use maildev within an existing app by giving an additional parameter `middleware` to the options object.
+We can use maildev within an existing app by giving an additional parameter `basePathname` to the options object.
 We use a proxy to redirect all maildev requests to the maildev app.

 Here is an exemple to achieve this: